CumulusNetworks/docs/content/cumulus-netq-50/NVLink-Management/Manage-Alerts.md

 toc: 4
 ---

-NMX-M continuously gathers metrics from telemetry services.
-When specific thresholds defined by alert rules are exceeded, the system generates events and sends them to the webhook URL that was {{<link title="Install NetQ NVLink" text="configured during the initial installation">}}.
+NetQ continuously gathers metrics from telemetry services.
+When specific thresholds defined by alert rules are exceeded, the system generates events and sends them to the webhook URL that was {{<link title="Install the NetQ System" text="configured during the initial installation">}}.
 Some alerts detail exact events, such as a port-down occurrence, while others highlight trends, like deteriorating port health.

 All triggering conditions are preconfigured and cannot be modified.